GorlifSense/Board-Games-Results/README.md

 #### Basic routes

+Current routes state are unsecured and not all error messages included in response

 | PATH                       | Description        |
 | :-------------             | :-------------     |
 | GET /tables                | List of tables     |